 9. For years Quincy was known for its shipbuilding and many United States warships were built in the city, including the aircraft carrier USS Lexington; the battleship USS Massachusetts which is now preserved at a shipping museum in Massachusetts; the USS Nevada; and the USS Salem, the world's last all-gun warship, now kept at the Fore River United States Naval Shipbuilding Museum.

 10. James Kilroy was a ship inspector who worked at the shipbuilding yards in Quincy.
 As Kilroy was known to sign the sides of ships he inspected, some historians believe that he was the man responsible for starting the legendary “Kilroy Was Here” graffiti that often showed up in various locations where American soldiers were stationed during World War II.

-For the best roofing contractors in Quincy, be sure to call on the experts at Risk Free Roofing Boston.
-At Risk Free Roofing Boston, we pride ourselves on our meticulous attention to detail and fast, friendly customer service.
-Risk Free Roofing Boston uses only certified, factory-direct roofing shingles and other materials, and guarantees their work for as long as you own your home.
-Unlike other roofing contractors in Quincy, Risk Free Roofing Boston only gets paid after the job is complete!
-Whatever your needs for commercial or residential roofing repairs or installation, call on the experts at Risk Free Roofing Boston.
+For the best roofing contractors in Quincy, be sure to call on the experts at The Boston Roofers.
+At The Boston Roofers, we pride ourselves on our meticulous attention to detail and fast, friendly customer service.
+The Boston Roofers uses only certified, factory-direct roofing shingles and other materials, and guarantees their work for as long as you own your home.
+Unlike other roofing contractors in Quincy, The Boston Roofers only gets paid after the job is complete!
+Whatever your needs for commercial or residential roofing repairs or installation, call on the experts at The Boston Roofers.